YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 ---

-### Wrapper Module
+## Wrapper Module

 The wrapper module is a container that provides set of `max-width` properties based on various breakpoints.
-To learn more about using this module visit the dedicated modules page on <a class="hover.underline" href="/get-started/wrapper/">wrapper</a>.
+To learn more about using this module visit the dedicated modules page on <a class="hover:underline" href="/get-started/wrapper/">wrapper</a>.

 ```html
 <div class="wrapper">